aidang04/Watchpoint/README.md

 During the guide, the watch automatically tracks your heart-rate information.
 You can now complete the guide at your own pace.

-### Startng & Completing a Resting Heart-Rate Tracking Session
+### Starting & Completing a Resting Heart-Rate Tracking Session

 By selecting the settings icon on the home page, a pop-up menu will appear with three options.
 - Start Resting Heart-Rate Tracking on Watch